 Dynamic Holding was established on August 25, 2022.
 On May 18, 2023, a full board re-election was conducted, resulting in the selection of three directors and four independent directors.
 The directors' expertise spans areas such as strategy, operations, risk management, finance, technology, banking, law, and corporate governance.
 The board also included one female independent director.

-3. 2024 Board Goals and Achievements:
+2. 2024 Targets and Achievements:

 Second Term of the Board of Directors